ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 # Acknowledgments
 {: numbered="no"}

-The author wishes to thank Ari Keränen, John Mattsson, Ludwig Seitz, Göran Selander, Jim Schaad and Marco Tiloca for the useful discussion and reviews that helped shape this document.
+The author wishes to thank Ari Keränen, John Mattsson, Ludwig Seitz, Göran Selander, and Jim Schaad for the useful discussion and reviews that helped shape this document.

+The work on this document has been partly supported by the H2020 project SIFIS-Home (Grant agreement 952652).

 --- fluff